mohamedshawky70/Ecommerce/README.md

 ### 4. [ Inversion of Control (IoC) ]
--It helps decouple the components of an application, making the system more modular, testable, and maintainable.
+- It helps decouple the components of an application, making the system more modular, testable, and maintainable.

 ---